-- PRP is defined as a solution that has a concentration of platelets that is above the baseline concentration of whole blood.
+- PRP is defined as, a solution having a concentration of platelets that is above the baseline concentration of whole blood.
 Basically a solution concentrated in these little powerful healing and repair platelets.

-Initially in the infancy of the treatment approach whole blood was injected around the affected tendons with a view to stimulating a healing response.
-This progressed to harnessing the active healing component of blood by concentrating the platelets and removing from the injection solution the parts of the patients blood that are not considered as useful for healing (the red blood cells and excess plasma so ideally platelet concentrations should be greater than 4 times baseline).
+In the early developmental days of PRP the treatment approach was to inject whole blood into the target area with a view to stimulating a healing response.
+Ultimately this progressed to harnessing the active healing component of blood by concentrating the platelets and removing from the injection solution the parts of the patients blood that are not considered as useful for healing (this being the red blood cells and excess plasma so ideally platelet concentrations should be greater than 4 times baseline).
 There is some questionable results in the research regarding PRP injections.
 But at the same time advocates in the medical world for its use suggest that it is the quality and the way that the PRP solution is prepared and injected that makes the difference and that possibly due to the preparation and injection techniques used in the research studies results varied from the desired outcomes.

-- Injection of platelet rich plasma (PRP) theoretically enhances tissue healing in chronic tendon conditions and may also potentially improve pain in osteoarthritis, and articular cartilage.
+- Injection of platelet rich plasma (PRP) theoretically enhances tissue healing in chronic tendon conditions and may also potentially improve pain in osteoarthritis, and articular cartilage pathology.

-- As with most medicine success is not guaranteed but on average PRP is helpful in around 70% of patients.
+- As with most medicine, success is not guaranteed, but on average PRP is suggested to be helpful in around 70% of patients.

-- It is advised however that money spent on having quality PRP meaning high concentration of platelets not just whole blood injected under imaging guidance will give you your best chance of success.
+- It is advised however that money spent on having “quality” PRP, meaning using a high concentration of platelets (not just whole blood) and having this injected under imaging guidance will most likely give you your best chance of success.

 Disclaimer: This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific medical advice or assistance on What Is Platelet Rich Plasma Therapy? should consult his or her general practitioner, physiotherapist, orthopaedic surgeon, sports medicine speclaist or otherwise appropriately skilled practitioner.